 - Application Deadline: February 18, 2018

-- Course Level: Scholarships are available to pursue MSc programme.
+- Course Level: The studentships are available to pursue MSc programme.

 - Study Subject: The qualifying programmes are: MSc Control of Infectious Diseases, MSc Epidemiology, MSc Health Policy, Planning & Financing, MSc Public Health, MSc Public Health for Development, and MSc Reproductive & Sexual Health Research.